ArwaNayef/FinalProjectlaravel/README.md

 ## About The E-commerce Project:
-This is s dashborad/ website for Ecommerce where there's different transactions.
+This is a dashborad/ website for Ecommerce where there's different transactions.
 This is built using Laravel.

 ##
 ##